Malcohol/BabelWires/README.md

 Users can create graphs of these nodes, defining how the source data is imported, processed and exported.

-Babelwires itself has no domain specific code, but provides the bulk of the domain agnostic code needed to construct this kind of application.
+BabelWires itself has no domain specific code, but provides the bulk of the domain agnostic code needed to construct this kind of application.
 The defining use-case is [SeqWires](https://github.com/Malcohol/SeqWires), which supports the conversion of music sequence data between various music sequencer formats.

 The framework provides: